thuvasooriya/vivado4mac/README.md

 ```

 3. follow the instructions (in yellow) from the terminal. if a window pops up, close it.
-4. Open the Launch_Vivado app.
+4. Open the Vivado app.
 It will fail to launch, which is why you need to open Settings and trust the app in the "Privacy & Security" section.
 5. open it again and go to settings again and trust xvcd.
 6. close vivado.
-7. drag and drop the "Launch_Vivado" app into the applications folder.
+7. drag and drop the "Vivado" app into the applications folder.

 ### usage

-To start Vivado, simply open the Launch_Vivado app.
+To start Vivado, simply open the Vivado app.
 It might take a while for the Docker container to start in the background and for Vivado to launch.
 Additionally, a terminal window will launch.
 It runs the XVC server as described below and is necessary for programming the FPGAs and closes when Vivado is closed.

 If you want to exchange files with the Vivado instance, you need to store them inside the "vivado-on-silicon-mac-main" folder.
 Inside Vivado, the files will be accessible via the "/home/user" folder.